PranavRudra/CMSC433/Lecture24.md

 - round robin (RR): each process gets a quantum of CPU time to execute, processes that don't finish are preempted
   - quantum large -> becomes first-come first-serve
   - quantum small -> context switching is too intensive
-- earliest deadline first (EDF): each process has a deadline, periodic, execution time, processes w/ earliest deadline goes first
+- earliest deadline first (EDF): each process has a deadline, periodic, execution time (earliest deadline goes first)

 ## Priorities